 You can read my full best inflatable leg rests for flights review post for more information.

 These are something I always wear now on any flight over 4 hours and have for a few years.
+They were recommended by my surgeon after I had surgery on my arm and was flying to the Caribbean to go on a cruise not long afterwards.
 To find out more about these you can read my article “Should I wear compression socks on a long flight?“

 Physix Gear Compression Socks are my current favorites – available on Amazon.